-Subject to efficient KYC processes, each consumer using Confirmation of Payee when making an electronic payment could reduce the risk of invoice fraud affecting him/her by up to 100%.
+Subject to efficient KYC processes, each consumer using Confirmation of Payee when making an electronic payment could reduce the risk of invoice fraud affecting him/her by up to 90%.

-We estimate that over a ten-year period, the take-up of this solution by end-users will be up to 18%, i.e. up to 18% of the value of relevant C2B, B2B and C2C electronic payments.
+We estimate that over a ten-year period, the take-up of this solution by end-users will be up to 18%, i.e. up to 18% of the value of relevant C2B, B2B and C2C electronic payments (see section 0 for adoption assumptions table).

-Overall, according to estimates of this study this benefit could generate cumulative discounted savings between £1.3 billion and £1.6 billion in reduced invoice fraud during the period 2019-2031.
+Overall, according to estimates of this study this benefit could generate cumulative discounted savings between £1 billion and £1.3 billion in reduced invoice fraud during the period 2019-2031.